GIMPS/gan_lf_syn/README.md

 optional arguments:
 --is_continue                   if to continue training from existing network[default value is False]
 ```
-The trained network, PSNR value and loss plot are in `TrainingData` directory.
+The trained network and PSNR log are in `TrainingData` directory.

 ### Test Single Image
 Copy desired png files into `Scenes` folder.
 The results shown in the paper